larsenwald/Sticky-Notes-Extension/README.md

 # Sticky Notes Chrome Extension

 Welcome to my Sticky Notes Chrome Extension!

 This is a little project I built because I've been reading a lot of online textbooks and articles, and I've been wanting a way to leave sticky notes on webpages that don’t vanish when I close the tab or refresh the page.
 All the bookmarking tools I looked into didn't let me jot down my thoughts directly on the page, so I figured I'd create something **simple** that would feel as natural as sticking a Post-it on a book or a monitor.

-So, I decided to create this extension! 📝

 ## What It Does